-Aly Raisman Sues The US Olympic Committee And USA Gymnastics Over Nassar Abuse
+Aly Raisman Is Suing The US Olympic Committee And USA Gymnastics Over Nassar's Abuse

 "After all this time, they remain unwilling to conduct a full investigation, and without a solid understanding of how this happened, it is delusional to think sufficient changes can be implemented," Raisman said in a statement to NBC News.
 "I refuse to wait any longer for these organizations to do the right thing.
 It is my hope that the legal process will hold them accountable and enable the change that is so desperately needed."

 According to the lawsuit, Nassar had unlimited access to Raisman and other athletes while they trained at the Karolyi Ranch, and a USA Gymnastics trainer was sometimes in the room as he digitally penetrated the girls, claiming he was performing "intravaginal therapy."
-The lawsuit alleges he sometimes had an erection, according to NBC News.
+The lawsuit alleges he sometimes had an erection.

 The documents further claim that national team member, Maggie Nichols, reported the abuse to USA Gymnastics in 2015, and the organization did not alert the FBI for more than a month.
 Nor did it inform Michigan State University, where Nassar continued to practice medicine and abuse student athletes.

-The USOC has said it only learned of allegations against Nassar when the Indianapolis Star published a story in 2016, but reports have shown USA Gymnastics informed the security chief of organization of allegations as early as 2015.
+The USOC has said it only learned of allegations against Nassar when the Indianapolis Star published a story in 2016, but reports have shown USA Gymnastics informed the security chief of the organization of allegations as early as 2015.

 USA Gymnastics has said it did not know about Nassar's misconduct and that it did not act on the allegations because it deferred to the FBI, but the lawsuit makes reference to members of the organization complaining about the doctor's taking pictures of the girls, and alleges officials should have known what was going on and taken action.